 Clauses added with the AND operator are required criteria that all have to be met.
-Clauses added with the OR operator are a little different - they are part of a list of criteria, and you just have to meet one of the criteria on the list.
+Clauses added with the OR operator are a little different - they are part of a list of criteria, of which a security only has to meet one.
 Unfortunately, it isn't always clear to the scan engine exactly which clauses are part of the list, so you may not get the scan results you intended.

 Here is an example:

 [close > 20] and [country is US] or [country is Canada]

 The intent seems to be to find any US or Canadian stock above $20.
 In this case, the list of criteria for the OR clause consists of these two clauses: “country is US”, “country is Canada”.

 In reality, however, the scan engine will find all US stocks above $20 as well as ANY Canadian stock.
 It perceives the list of criteria as these two items: “close above 20 and country is US” plus “country is Canada.”